Queer Women's Substance Use Over Time (QSOX)

 QSOX Zine

 As part of the QSOX project, we have produced an accompanying zine that can be printed and folded into a booklet.
-It's available to download as A4 PDF, or as PDF with print bleeds.
+It's available to download as A4 PDF for office or home printers, or as A4 with print bleeds for professional printing.

 For folding instructions, please follow this Youtube video.

-This zine is also available as a series of social media tiles - click to view, or to download, right-click and choose 'Save image as' for each tile:
+This zine is also available as a series of social media tiles for download - right-click and choose 'Save image as' for each tile:

 Associated publications